chef/chef-oss-practices/contributors/guide/engineer-expectations.md

 ## GitHub

- * Interact with the community through Issue triage and Pull Request reviews.
+ * Interact with the community through Issue and Pull Request triage.
  * Help educate users on code standards in the project.
  * Help keep documentation and README's updated.